-Celeriac is a large root vegetable that is eaten all over the world in many forms.
-Celeriac is actually the root that celery grows out of, and it is also referred to as celery root.
+Celeriac is a large root vegetable — it’s actually the root that celery grows from, so it is also referred to as celery root.
 It is super versatile because it can be eaten both cooked and raw.
-Because it has a relatively mild flavor, it can be a great addition to any dish and commonly used instead of potatoes as a more nutrient-rich option for mashed or pureed vegetables.
+Since it has a relatively mild flavor, it can be a great addition to any dish and is commonly used instead of potatoes as a more nutrient-rich option.
+It’s popular in Eastern and Northern European regions.

 What Does Celeriac Look Like?

-Celeriac is a lumpy bumpy vegetable, about the size of a grapefruit or softball.
-It is easily identified when connected to the, but when sold alone in the market you’re looking for a brownish, rugged looking round bulb with little roots coming out of it that look like strings.
-The outside often looks be dirty, as many root vegetables appear to be from growing under the earth.
-The pale smooth interior is very similar looking to jicama, and should look quite uniform in color and texture.
+Celeriac is a lumpy, bumpy vegetable, about the size of a grapefruit or softball (and weighs about as much).
+It is easily identified when connected to the celery stalks that grow out of it, but when sold alone in the market, you’re looking for a brownish, rugged-looking round bulb with little roots coming out of it that look like strings.
+The outside often looks dirty, which is normal; many root vegetables appear to be dirty because they grow under the earth!
+The pale, smooth interior looks very similar to jicama and should be relatively uniform in color and texture.

-Avoid celeriac that appears slimy or mushy or spongy inside (however, if part of the interior is still firm and smooth, you can cut away the less desirable parts and use that).
+Avoid celeriac that appears slimy, mushy, or spongy inside.
+If some of the inside is mushy, but part of the interior is still firm and smooth, you can cut away the less desirable parts and use the good parts.

-Celeriac is a large root vegetable that is eaten all over the world in many forms.
-Here’s how to buy, prepare, and cook celeriac.Tweet This
+Celeriac is a root vegetable that deserves more love!
+Here’s how to buy, prepare, and cook celeriac (plus a recipe for Celeriac Remoulade).Tweet This

 What Does Celeriac Taste Like?

-Its taste tends to be earthy and nutty like some other root vegetables.
-The flavor is sometimes compared to a turnip but celeriac has a fresher flavor because of the subtle hints of celery flavor.
-Celeriac is super crunchy which makes it great on top of a salad or in a slaw.
-When cooked, celeriac becomes sweeter and softer.
-Because of that, celeriac is great mashed or used in a roasted preparation.
+Celeriac tends to taste earthy and nutty, like some other root vegetables.
+The flavor is sometimes compared to a turnip, but celeriac is fresher, with subtle hints of celery.
+Raw celeriac is also super crunchy, which makes it great on top of a salad or in a slaw.
+When cooked, celeriac becomes sweeter and softer, which means it’s great when mashed or used in a roasted preparation.

-You want to use celeriac immediately after removing the skin when the preparation is done or it will start to brown or oxidize.
-If you need to hold the celeriac, keep the vegetable submerged in a bowl of cold water with a few tablespoons of lemon juice mixed in to stop the discoloration.
+- Prevent oxidizing: You want to use celeriac as soon as possible after removing its skin, or it will start to brown or oxidize.
+If you need to hold the celeriac, submerge the vegetable in a bowl of cold water with a few tablespoons of lemon juice to stop discoloration.